phusion/baseimage-docker/README.md

     docker run -d -v `pwd`/myfolder:/etc/my_init.d my/dockerimage

 This will initialize sshd on container boot.
 You can then access it with the insecure key as below, or using the methods to add a secure key.
-Further, you can publish the port to your machine with -p 22:2222 allowing you to ssh to localhost:2222 instead of looking up the ip address.
+Further, you can publish the port to your machine with -p 2222:22 allowing you to ssh to 127.0.0.1:2222 instead of looking up the ip address of the container.

 <a name="ssh_keys"></a>
 #### About SSH keys